felixlopz/hubrise-test-task/content/apps/orderline/en/troubleshooting.md

 ---

-**IMPORTANT NOTE:** The policy can sometimes be adjusted depending on the specific browser and device in use.
-For more information, refer to our [Keep Sound Notifications Active](/apps/orderline/faqs/keep-sound-notifications-active) FAQ.
+**IMPORTANT NOTE:** On most browsers, the policy can however be adjusted to allow OrderLine to play sound notifications without user interaction.
+For detailed browser specific instructions, refer to our [Keep Sound Notifications Enabled](/apps/orderline/faqs/keep-sound-notifications-enabled) FAQ.

 ---